A note on Morita equivalence to graph inverse semigroups: Preliminaries

 \item $[y,x] = [x,y]^*$,

 \item $x[x,x] = x$, and

 \item $\langle x, y \rangle z = x [y,z]$.

 \end{enumerate} \end{defn} We say that $S$ and $T$ are \emph{strongly Morita equivalent} if there exists a Morita context $(S,T,X, \langle,\rangle, [,])$.
-There is a useful characterization of this concept in terms of category equivalence that we will use in this paper.
+There is a useful characterization of this concept in terms of category equivalence.
 The \emph{idempotent splitting} (also called the Cauchy completion or the Karoubi envelope) of an inverse semigroup $S$ is a category $C(S)$ with objects $E(S)$ and morphisms $\{(e,s,f): e,f \in E(S), s \in eSf\}$.
 Composition is given by

 An important subcategory is $L(S)$ which has the same set of objects but only the morphisms of the form $(f,s,s^*s)$ where $ss^* \leq f$.
 Note that $s \in eSf$ if and only if $ss^* \leq e$ and $s^*s \leq f$.
 The isomorphisms in $C(S)$ (and in $L(S)$) are the elements of the form $(s^*s, s, ss^*)$.
-It follows that two objects $e,f \in E(S)$ are isomorphic if and only if $e \mathcal{D} f$.
+It follows that two objects $e,f \in E(S)$ are isomorphic in either category if and only if $e \mathcal{D} f$.
 The following theorem was proved in \cite{FunkLawsonSteinberg} but also relies on \cite[Corollary 5.2]{SteinbergMorita} and results from \cite{FunkTopos}.

 \begin{thm}[Funk, Lawson, Steinberg] Let $S$ and $T$ be inverse semigroups.
 The following are equivalent: \begin{enumerate} \item $S$ and $T$ are strongly Morita equivalent. \item The categories $C(S)$ and $C(T)$ are equivalent. \item The categories $L(S)$ and $L(T)$ are equivalent. \end{enumerate} \end{thm}